zencart/documentation/content/user/accessibility/tools/widgets.md

 * **Legal Compliance** - Relying solely on a widget may not be sufficient to meet legal requirements for accessibility in some jurisdictions, where full WCAG compliance is mandated.

+There is also a school of thought that these tools (that are sometimes called overlays) are directionally wrong, and that efforts should be instead focused on resolving the shortcomings of the underlying code.
+See [Overlay Fact Sheet](https://overlayfactsheet.com/) for a summary of this argument.

 ## Getting a Widget for Your Site

 If you'd like to get a widget like this for your website, you may purchase one from a [Zen Cart Certified hosting partner](https://ada4zencart.com/index.php?main_page=index&referrer=C4ADA_11659651175).